Other Religious Writings

 The writings held sacred by other religions are greatly inferior to the Bible.
 Hindus revere the Vedas, and Buddhists the Pali texts, but anyone who rejects the esoteric practices and philosophies that these writings promote would have no reason to read them.
 The other so-called scriptures are likewise uninviting.
 The Book of Mormon has no admirer outside Mormonism, and the Koran excites little interest outside Islam.

 The Koran, based on visions of Mohammed, lacks both substance and imagination.
 The author's conception of the afterlife, for example, is simply a fantasy that his own personal desires—desires conditioned by his own cultural experience—will be perpetually fulfilled.
 He says the blessed will dwell in a luscious garden filled with trees.
 Which varieties?
 He mentions lote-trees and plantains, both found in Arabia.
 Further, he says the blessed will recline on couches and converse with each other.
 What kind of furniture is he talking about?
 The kind in his own house.
 With whom will a loyal servant of Allah reside?
 A man can expect a harem of beautiful girls, of course, but throughout he says nothing about a woman's future.
 Presumably, a woman will have the privilege of belonging to somebody’s harem.
 What will the blessed eat?
 The flesh of fowl, he replies.
-So, like Mohammed's world, theirs will not be a paradise for animals.
+So, like Mohammed's world, it will not be a paradise for animals.
 Also, the blessed will enjoy the finest of fruits.
 His notion that they will eat the sweetest delicacies available to a sixth-century Arabian is about as plausible as the notion we might conceive that in heaven our best treat will be chocolate cheesecake.
-For drink in Mohammed's Paradise there will be rivers of wine, milk, and honey, but apparently no coca cola.
+For drink, Allah’s blessed will find rivers of wine, milk, and honey, but apparently no coca cola.

 Uniqueness of the Bible